hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

 ## 5.2 Using Wanbd for logging.

-This part we will cover how to use wandb for logging. *WandB is a central dashboard to keep track of your hyperparameters, system metrics, and predictions so you can compare models live, and share your findings.*
+In this part, we will cover how to use wandb for logging.
+WandB is a central dashboard to keep track of your hyperparameters, system metrics, and predictions so you can compare models live and share your findings.
 To do that we use callback of model training as the WandbLogging

 ```